imSoTn/CrookedToe-s-Module/README.md

-# CrookedToe's VRCOSC Modules
+# CrookedToe's OSCAudioLink VRCOSC Module

-A collection of modules for [VRCOSC](https://github.com/VolcanicArts/VRCOSC).

-## Modules

-### OSCLeash
-A module for controlling leash physics in VRChat using OSC parameters.
-For more information, see the [OSCLeash README](Modules/OSCLeash/README.md).

 ### OSCAudioReaction
 Captures your system's audio output and sends stereo direction and volume information to VRChat parameters for audio visualization.
 For more information, see the [OSCAudioReaction README](Modules/OSCAudioReaction/README.md).